Time to Read: 1 m 27s

 In today’s metal industry, gauge and inch measurements are both used to describe thickness.
 Below, we’ve outlined the distinctions between each method.

 When purchasing sheet metal, the thickness is typically measured via the gauge system.
 Unlike other measurements, gauges are not linear.
 Instead, as the gauge number goes up, the metal gets thinner.
-Depending on the metal, gauges are also different for ferrous and non-ferrous varieties, such as copper (measured in ounces).
+Depending on the metal, gauges are also different for ferrous and non-ferrous varieties, such as copper sheet metal (measured in ounces).
 The measurement is abbreviated with the letters “ga”.

 There are a few different gauge standards, including the Manufacturers’ Standard Gauge, which measures the thickness of regular, galvanized, and stainless steel.
 Meanwhile, the Brown and Sharpe Gauge is used to measure brass, aluminum, and other non-ferrous metals.